AgesoftOSS/Consoleutilities/README.md

 - Simplefied Math Functions
 - Oriented Namespaces

-**Note**
-Consoleutilities is still unfinished

-*this is the only stable build of Consoleutilities i currently own*

 # Getting Started with Consoleutilities
 to install and inclue to your project you need to include this in your project explorer then add this code:
 ```cpp